ankane/strong_migrations/README.md

 ### Removing a column

+ActiveRecord caches database columns at runtime.
+So if you drop a column that ActiveRecord expects, it might cause it to crash when performing other queries until your app reboots.
+The better strategy is to first tell ActiveRecord to ignore the column, and then once all instances of your app are ignoring the column, drop it.

-Tell ActiveRecord to ignore the column from its cache.
+1. Tell ActiveRecord to ignore the column from its cache (code below)
+2. Deploy step 1.
+3. Write a migration to remove the column.
+4. Deploy step 2.

 ```ruby
 # For Rails 5+